JZacharie/nodeMCU_IrBlaster/README.md

 # NodeMCU Infra Red Blaster

-This arduino code allow using nodeMCU as an IRBalster with TLS MQTT
+This arduino code allow using nodeMCU as an IRBalster with TLS MQTT The main idea is having an WIFI IR Blaster IOT device connecter to your own Broker with a good Security Level.
+This is the first step to allow you using any Infra Red Device @home with IOT commande.

-First you need edit the user_config.h with your MQTT broker and the fingerprint of your TLS certificate

-const char*       broker      = "";
-const char*       fingerprint = "";
+First you need edit the user_config.h with your MQTT broker and the fingerprint of your TLS certificate const char*       broker      = ""; const char*       fingerprint = "";